dnp1204/daily-code-challenge/README.md

 ---

-## Problem 284 - Yext
+## Problem 284 - Yext [Difficulty: Medium]

 Two nodes in a binary tree can be called cousins if they are on the same level of the tree but have different parents.
-For example, in the following diagram 4 and 6 are cousins.
+For example, in the following diagram `4` and `6` are cousins.

         1
        / \